Sussex goalkeeper on gambling addiction that harmed him mentally, physically and financially - see film trailer

 Lewes FC are the first football club to sign up to a pioneering new gambling education programme produced by Gambling with Lives, a charity set up by families bereaved by gambling-related suicide.
 And the club’s first-team goalkeeper, Lewis Carey, will be sharing his own experience of gambling harm to warn young people.

-Carey became addicted to gambling as an 18-year-old, shortly after signing his first professional contract, and it took a severe toll on his mental, physical and financial wellbeing for several years.
+Carey - also known to Eastbourne Borough fans after a spell at Priory Lane - became addicted to gambling as an 18-year-old, shortly after signing his first professional contract, and it took a severe toll on his mental, physical and financial wellbeing for several years.
 Lewis said:

 “As a footballer in recovery from a gambling addiction, I’m excited to be involved in this partnership.
 With my own experiences of how harmful gambling can be, I feel it is vital that this excellent programme reaches as many young people as possible in the club’s community.